Title: Climate & Energy Advocate

 This is a full-time exempt salaried position based on experience.
 CVNM also offers a benefits package for full-time staff that includes vacation and sick leave, as well as health, dental and vision coverage.

-To apply: Please send your resume, cover letter, and three references to firstname.lastname@example.org with “Climate and Energy Advocate” in the subject line by December 2nd, 2019.
+To apply: Please send your resume, cover letter, and three references to firstname.lastname@example.org with “Climate and Energy Advocate” in the subject.
 Position is open until filled.
 No calls please.

 CVNM is an equal opportunity employer.
 If you need additional assistance to apply, please contact email@example.com.
 Employment with CVNM is at will.